-2017 National Children's Day Celebration
+2018 National Children's Day Celebration

-The annual National Children's Day Celebration was hosted by Laguna Phuket on 14 January at Canal Village with 4,000 participants.
-The event featured Thai pop stars Gam Witchayanee and Nont The Voice, stage performances, game booths and goodies.
+The annual National Children's Day Celebration was hosted by Laguna Phuket on 13 January at Laguna Grove with 3,000 participants.
+The event featured Jam-urd Na Jor, a very famous group of Thai Comedy Theatre Show from Thai TV Channel 23 (Workpoint) and kids' performances from local schools and music school in Phuket.
 This annual celebration aims to encourage and inspire children to become active, informed and concerned citizens of the next generation, and to help them recognize the importance of their role in the society.

-18th Vertical Marathon
+19th Vertical Marathon

-Banyan Tree Bangkok successfully raised money for charity through the 18th annual Vertical Marathon with a total number of 800 runners.
-The event was presided over by the President of the Caring Hearts for Aids Foundation, Ms. Saisom Wongsasulak.
-Proceeds will be donated to the "HIV Formula Feeding Fund" a Thai Red Cross initiative under the patronage of Her Royal Highness Princess Soamsawali.
+Banyan Tree Bangkok successfully raised money for charity through the 19th annual Vertical Marathon with a total number of 720 runners.
+The proceeds were donated to the "HIV Formula Feeding Fund" a Thai Red Cross initiative under the patronage of Her Royal Highness Princess Soamsawali.